raffber/merge_tool/README.md

 ## Things this tool does not do

+This tool is only inteded to be used where the distribution process of the firmware can be trusted or an external tool is used to establish trust into distribution process.

 * It does not provide a cyrptographic signature with the image.
 Just a CRC32.
 * It does not encrypt the software.

 Pull requests to implement above features are welcome.

 ## License